- Game Parts & Supplies

 You can also use the modern Stern auto-launch coil and mounting bracket to replace your old Data East unit, if you so desire.
 Both parts are very similar, but if you want all new parts, or anything is worn out or broken on your old coil/bracket, you can use the new Stern parts instead.

 New Stern auto-launch assembly installed on a Data East 'Star Trek' game.

 As most games have different hardware, and different mounting locations (positioning) of parts, there is no "step-by-step" walkthrough of exactly what must be done to replace your old Data East kicker with the new Stern parts, or exactly how or where to mount the parts.
 So doing this upgrade will require a slight bit of engineering on your part, or if you're uncomfortable doing this kind of work, check with your local pinball repair person or company- they may be able to help you.

 We carry all the necessary parts for installing the new Stern kicker mechanism in your older Data East game.
-The following is a listing of items used, part numbers, and pages on our website where you can find and order these items.
+The following is a listing of items used, part numbers, and links to items on our website where you can find and order these parts.
 Location of some parts changes periodically on our website, so if you can't find an item, use our Search Feature at the top left of any page, or e-mail us: